kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 category: news
 comments: true
 title: Managing KubeVirt with Openshift Web Console
-pub-date: January 15
+pub-date: January 21
 pub-year: 2020
 ---

-In the previous post [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) were described and showed some features, pros and cons of using OKD console to manage our KubeVirt deployment.
+In the previous post, [KubeVirt user interface options](https://kubevirt.io/2019/KubeVirt_UI_options.html) were described and showed some features, pros and cons of using OKD console to manage our KubeVirt deployment.
 This blog post will focus on installing and running the OKD web console in a Kubernetes cluster so that it can leverage the deep integrations between KubeVirt and the OKD web console.

 There are two options to run the OKD web console to manage a Kubernetes cluster:

 - [Executing the web console as a binary](#binary-installation).
 This installation method is the only one described in the [OKD web console repository](https://github.com/openshift/console#build-everything).
-So looks like the official procedure when running in [native Kubernetes](https://github.com/openshift/console#native-kubernetes).
+Personally, looks like more targetted at developers who want to quickly iterate over the development process while hacking in the web console.
+This development approach is described in the [native Kubernetes](https://github.com/openshift/console#native-kubernetes) section of the OpenShift console code repository.

 - [Executing the web console as another pod](#containerized-installation).
-The idea is to leverage the containerized version available as origin-console in the [OpenShift image repository](https://quay.io/repository/openshift/origin-console?tag=latest&tab=tags) and execute it as a regular Kubernetes application.
+The idea is leveraging the containerized version available as origin-console in the [OpenShift container image repository](https://quay.io/repository/openshift/origin-console?tag=latest&tab=tags) and execute it inside a Kubernetes cluster as a regular application, e.g. as a pod.

 ## What is the OKD web console

 > The [OKD web console](https://github.com/openshift/console) is a user interface accessible from a web browser.
 Developers can use the web console to visualize, browse, and manage the contents of namespaces.
 It is also referred as a more friendly `kubectl` in the form of a single page webapp.
-It integrates with other services like monitoring, chargeback, and OLM.
+It integrates with other services like monitoring, chargeback and the [Operator Lifecycle Manager or OLM](https://github.com/operator-framework/operator-lifecycle-manager).
 Some things that go on behind the scenes include:

 - Proxying the Kubernetes API under /api/kubernetes
 - Providing additional non-Kubernetes APIs for interacting with the cluster
 - Serving all frontend static assets
 - User Authentication

 As it is stated in the official GitHub's repository, the OKD web console runs as a binary listening in a local port.
 The static assets required to run the web console are served by the binary itself.
-Administrators can also customize the web console using extensions, which run scripts and load custom stylesheets when the web console loads.
+It is possible to customize the web console using extensions.
+The extensions have to be committed to be to the sources of the console directly.

 When the web console is accessed from a browser, it first loads all required static assets.
-It then makes requests to the Kubernetes API using the values defined as environment variables in the host where the console is running.
-Actually, there is a script called environment.sh that helps exporting the proper values for these environment variables.
+Then makes requests to the Kubernetes API using the values defined as environment variables in the host where the console is running.
+Actually, there is a script called `environment.sh` that helps exporting the proper values for these environment variables.

 The web console uses WebSockets to maintain a persistent connection with the API server and receive updated information as soon as it is available.
 Note as well that JavaScript must be enabled to use the web console.
 For the best experience, use a web browser that supports WebSockets.
 OKD web console's developers inform that Google Chrome/Chromium version 76 or greater is used in their integration tests.

 Unlike what is explained in the [official repository](https://github.com/openshift/console#native-kubernetes), OKD actually executes the OKD web console in a pod.
-Therefore, even not officially mentioned, it will be described how to run the OKD web console as a pod in a `native Kubernetes` cluster.
+Therefore, even not officially mentioned, information how to run the OKD web console as a pod in a *native Kubernetes* cluster will be described later.

 ## Binary installation

-`This method is suggested to be a development installation since it is mainly used by the OKD web console developers to test new features.`
+*This method is suggested to be a development installation since it is mainly used by the OKD web console developers to test new features.*

-In this section the OKD web console will be compiled from the source code and executed as a binary artifact in a CentOS 8 server which does not belong to any Kubernetes cluster.
+In this section the OKD web console will be compiled from the source code and executed as a binary artifact in a **CentOS 8** server which does not belong to any Kubernetes cluster.
 The following diagram shows the relationship between all the components: user, OKD web console and Kubernetes cluster.

 <img src="/assets/2020-01-07-OKD-web-console-install/OKD-console-kubevirt.png" alt="Lab diagram">

 Note that it is possible to run the OKD web console in a Kubernetes master, in a regular node or, as shown, in a server outside the cluster.
-In this last case, the external server must have access to the master API.
-Notice also that it can be configured with different security and network settings or even different hardware resources.
+In the latter case, the external server must have access to the master API. *Notice also that it can be configured with different security and network settings or even different hardware resources*.

 The first step when using the binary installation is cloning the [repository](https://github.com/openshift/console).